 “At the time, it seemed obvious with simultaneous statements by Credit Suisse and Goldman Sachs floating the idea of competing cryptos and calls by the IMF to criminalize cryptocurrencies as a destabilizing influence on world currencies that the global banking cartel was about to destroy Bitcoin and slam the door on similar impingements on their global fiat dominance,” Olson said.

 “I bit the bullet and pulled the plug and took a relatively modest profit.”

 He was seven years too early, a mistake worth $20-million in lost profit, or more that Olson says has cost him more than a few sleepless nights.

-In summer 2017, Bitcoin exploded, doubling in price three times in three months, topping at $27,000 and inspiring some analysts to predict $100,000.00 as a Bitcoin price possibility.
+In summer 2017, Bitcoin exploded, doubling in price three times in three months, topping at $20,000 and change and flashing higher, inspiring some analysts to predict $100,000.00 as a Bitcoin price possibility.